isomerpages/moe-yuanchingsec/resource/stories-of-alumni/_posts/2025-03-11-post-Alumni Shree Nethy Dari Karikalan.md

 </div>
 <p></p>
 <p>Shree Nethy, an alumna of Yuan Ching Secondary School’s Class of 2020,
 was a dedicated member of the Indian Dance team.
-During her years at Yuan Ching, Shree consistently demonstrated academic excellence and outstanding leadership qualities.
-As a leader in the Indian Dance CCA, Shree led by example in fostering a positive and collaborative environment within the team.
-Her dedication to the arts and ability to balance her CCA commitments with academic excellence showcased her strong time management skills.
-Her meticulous approach to learning, willingness to embrace challenges, and dedication to personal growth made her stand out among her peers.</p>
+Throughout her years at Yuan Ching, apart from excelling academically, she also led with passion and commitment.
+As a leader in the Indian Dance CCA, Shree fostered a collaborative and uplifting environment, inspiring her peers through her dedication to the arts.
+Her ability to balance rigorous academic demands with her CCA commitments showcased her strong time management and perseverance.</p>
-<p>We celebrate Shree’s achievements at Singapore Polytechnic where she earned
+<p>Her pursuit of excellence continued at Singapore Polytechnic, where her
-the SP Undergraduate Scholarship Award 2025 to pursue Bachelor of Business at NTU.</p>
+dedication and hard work earned her the prestigious SP Undergraduate Scholarship Award 2025.
+She will pursue a Bachelor of Business at NTU, marking yet another milestone in her journey to success.</p>
-<p>Congratulations Shree!
-We are incredibly proud of your achievements.
-As
+<p>Congratulations, Shree!
+We are incredibly proud of you.
+As you embark
-you embark on your new chapter at NTU Business, may you continue to excel and inspire those around you.
-Your dedication and perseverance are truly commendable, embodying Yuan Ching’s vision of “A Thinker, An Achiever, and a Concerned Citizen.”</p>
+on this exciting new chapter at NTU, may you continue to thrive and inspire those around you.
+Your resilience, passion, and commitment to growth embody Yuan Ching’s vision of “A Thinker, An Achiever, and a Concerned Citizen".</p>
+<p></p>